sensor-dream/APIVOF/guidelines/list-info/k-packs-in-system-fedora-34.md

 <summary>kde-filesystem</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : KDE filesystem layout
+Short desc    : KDE filesystem layout
-Лицензия     : Public Domain
+License      : Public Domain
-Описание     : This package provides some directories that are required/used by KDE.
+Descript     : This package provides some directories that are required/used by KDE.
 ```

 </details>